VIPP Social determinants of health

 Connectedness encompasses both family connection and support, as well as community violence.
 Connectedness is a shared protective factor across suicide, falls, substance abuse, motor vehicle, interpersonal violence, child maltreatment, and traumatic brain injury topic areas.

-Evidence-based or evidence informed approaches to promote individual, family, and community connectedness:
+Evidence-based or evidence-informed approaches to promote individual, family, and community connectedness:

 1. Conduct mentoring programs.